cs1302uga/cs1302-ce26/README.md

 ### Getting Started

-1. **Let's do some pair programming!** Team up with one other person and make sure you only have one laptop out.
-We recommend that use Comte de Rochambeau's technique to determine who gets to be the driver.

-   > Comte de Rochambeau was a French nobleman who fought against the British during the Revolutionary War.
-   > His name served as a codeword at the battle of Yorktown, where he commanded the French troops.
-   > Legend has it that Comte de Rochambeau made decisions using a technique known as _roshambo_
-   > or _rock, paper, scissors_.
-   > **-- A Legend told by Some Old, Wise Person**

 1. Use Git to clone the repository for this exercise onto Nike into a subdirectory called `cs1302-ce26`:

    ```